 The implementation of the project commenced in July 2010 and was completed satisfactorily in June 2013, involving an extension of its duration by twelve months without additional ITTO funding.
 The extended duration of project implementation was principally due to the delay by the Timber Validation Department of the Ghanaian Forestry Commission (GFC) in completing its pilot work on the Ghanaian Wood Tracking System (WTS) being developed in the context of the Voluntary Partnership Agreement (VPA) which Ghana signed with the European Union under its Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan.
 As a result of this externality, more time was required to ensure that the key project outputs would be based on the specifications of the national WTS.
-As the development and finalization of the national protocols took longer than planned, delay was encountered in the development and application by the SMFES.
+As the development and finalization of the national protocols took longer than planned, delay was encountered in the development and application of the project's software for tracking flows.
+It took further time for the software to be readied for training and application by the SMFES.